New Port Lights For an Older Boat

 TIP: I applied the butyl from the outside for one major reason.
 I don’t believe in sealing any fitting, installed on a boat, from the interior side of the vessel.
 If you do get an external leak, between the fitting and hull, you’ll want to know about it.

 If I sealed or bedded the cabin side (inside the boat) of the fitting I may be trapping water or worse diverting it somewhere else because it can’t escape out the back side of the fitting.
 Diversion of water by, internal sealing, creates an almost impossible scenario for tracing external leaks.

-Even though this boat does not have cored cabin sides I still chose to only seal from the front of the port to prevent trapping any water in there that could potentially freeze, expand and do damage in the cold Maine winters..
+Even though this boat does not have cored cabin sides, kudos to CS-Yachts for this move, I still chose to only seal from the front of the port to prevent trapping any water in there that could potentially freeze, expand and do damage in the cold Maine winters..

 In short, I did not want any sealant between the ports inside flange and the hull only the outside flange, trim ring and the spigot.
 I was able to get about five pieces of butyl around the spigot drain and two laps of butyl around the rest of the port, but I can assure you, this was NOT easy.